Thursday, May 20, 2010

 These are among the most common viruses, and they tend to do the least damage.
 Macro viruses infect your Microsoft Word application and typically insert unwanted words or phrases.

-anti-virus software that can screen e-mail attachments and also check all of your files periodically and remove any viruses that are found.
+The best protection against a virus is to know the origin of each program or file you load into your computer or open from your e-mail program.
+Since this is difficult, you can buy anti-virus software that can screen e-mail attachments and also check all of your files periodically and remove any viruses that are found.
 From time to time, you may get an e-mail message warning of a new virus.
 Unless the warning is from a source you recognize, chances are good that the warning is a virus hoax.

 The computer virus, of course, gets its name from the biological virus.
 The word itself comes from a Latin word meaning slimy liquid or poison